• Remembering

 PDP Systems and Pathways

 Describes three systems and nine pathways of cognitive, emotional, instinctual, somatic and motivational processes that may intersect and are hypothesized to underlie the nine personality patterns.
-Each vector (motivation) has a trio of Attendencies (focus of energy and information) resulting in nine PDPs.
+Each motivation Vector has a three Attendencies (outward, inward, and dyadic).

 Defense Mechanism

-The protective glue that holds the personality structure together (motivation, cognition, emotions, instincts, attention, etc.)
+The protective glue that holds the personality structure together, ultimately protecting the capacity of essence the child lost sight of (motivation, cognition, emotions, instincts, attention, etc.)

 Defense Mechanism